I WANT TO WRITE TO COUNCIL WITH MY THOUGHTS ON A PUBLIC HEARING ITEM. HOW DO I DO THAT?

 - Email: send your comments to ; or,

 - Mail: address your submission to Legislative Services, 511 Royal Avenue, New Westminster, BC V3L 1H9; or,

 - In person: drop off a letter at the mailbox on the north side of City Hall

 I want to tell Council what I think about a Public Hearing item.
-How do I do that since City Hall is currently closed to the public due to the COVID-19 Pandemic?
+How do I do that since City COUNCIL MEETINGS ARE currently closed to the public due to the COVID-19 Pandemic?

 - city of residence;

 - the item you would like to speak to.